JohnTerragnoli/ECE281_Lab5/README.md

 NOTE: In order to watch these videos, the resolution must be set to HD, otherwise the numbers on the screen cannot be seen.

+After this was done, the same program was implemented on an FPGA.
+To do this, the PRISM simulator was used to convert the ROM file from .psm to .vhd.
+Then, this code was used to replace the ROM code used by the Nexys2_top_shell file.
+Once this was done, a .bit file for the program was created and uploaded to the FPGA.

+The altered ROM code and the .bit file can be seen here:

 #**Questions:**